Bayard Rustin Educational Complex: Physical facilities

 The original upper floors were well-appointed, with marble-lined hallways, stained glass windows, and wood-paneled offices.
 In 1934–35, the Work Projects Administration's Federal Arts Project decorated the schools with murals, some created by artist Jacques Van Aalten; but muralist Jean Charlot was also called in to oversee the work already in progress of art students – including Abraham Lishinsky – titled The Art Contribution to Civilization of All Nations and Countries.
-He himself painted a central niche, which he named Head, Crowned with Laurels; this latter was overpainted after the completion of the mural, and Charlot listed the mural as "destroyed" in catalogs of his work.
+Lishinsky painted a central niche, which he named Head, Crowned with Laurels; this latter was overpainted after the completion of the mural, and Charlot listed the mural as "destroyed" in catalogs of his work.
 It was restored by the Adopt-A-Mural Program, with mural restoration completed in 1995.
 It is now an interior architectural landmark.
 In 1999 a theatrical lighting system and rigging renovation for the school auditorium was completed with the help of PENCIL, Public Education Needs Civic Involvement in Learning.

 The building also features a swimming pool, which was expected to be refurbished and returned to service as of the 2010–2011 academic year, but did not return to service until the 2012-13 school year.
 The pool is now being used by the schools for recreation as well as a lifeguard training program.